wxMaxima-developers/wxmaxima/info/wxmaxima.md

     wxanimate(a, 10,
         sin(a*x), [x,-5,5]), wxanimate_framerate=6$

-The animation functions have a pitfall that one has to be aware of when using them: The slider variable’s value are substituted into the expression that is to be plotted - which will fail, if the variable isn’t directly visible in the expression.
+The animation functions have a pitfall that one has to be aware of when using them: The slider variable's value are substituted into the expression that is to be plotted - which will fail, if the variable isn't directly visible in the expression.
 Therefore the following example will fail:

     f:sin(a*x);
     with_slider_draw(